VARICOSE VEINS

 Wearing class 2 graduated compression stockings till the delivery would be a safe approach in such cases.
 It will prevent progression of varicose veins.
 They can then be treated at a later date after delivery.

-6)Is there any way to prevent formation of varicose veins?
+6)Is there any way to prevent complications of varicose veins?

-In some cases it can.
-Swelling of legs is seen in some patients of varicose veins (after prolonged bus journey, airplane travel lasting 10-12 hrs).
-One can do ‘sewing machine movements’ at ankle joint/calf raises (‘tippy toe movements’) to prevent this.
+Swelling of legs is seen in some patients of varicose veins after prolonged bus journey or airplane travel lasting 10-12 hrs.
+One can do ‘sewing machine movements’ at ankle joint or calf raises (‘tippy toe movements’) to prevent this.

 Yes.
 These have to be necessarily ‘graduated compression stockings’ (maximum pressure at ankle which progressively decreases at calf and in thighs).
 Depending on the compression pressure offered they are Class 1 / Class 2 / Class 3.
 They are available in ‘above knee’ and ‘below knee’ variants.
 The one best suited to you will be decided by your doctor after your clinical examination and venous doppler report.
 Majority of the patients are unaware of this information and end up using improper ‘over the counter’ stockings which offer little/no benefit.